telliott99/CryptoQuickies/Beale_cipher.md

 #### More ciphers

 Suppose we take as our "secret" text the Constitution of the United States.
-This [file](scripts/constitution_preamble.txt) contains the first paragraph from this web [page](https://www.usconstitution.net/const.txt) following a bit of annotation.
+This [file](scripts/constitution_preamble.txt) contains the first paragraph from this web [page](https://www.usconstitution.net/const.txt) with a bit of annotation removed.

-This [script](scripts/we_the_people.py) gives us the first 256 characters in uppercase.
+This [script](scripts/we_the_people.py) yields the first 256 characters in uppercase.

     WETHEPEOPLEOFTHEUNITEDSTATESINORDERTO
     ..